How to contact journalists & reporters for news coverage

 Just be mindful of not doing too much research.
 Journalists are real people, and their entire identity isn't necessarily open for public consumption.
 Personalized pitches are great (until they border on the cringe and/or manipulative).

-Holly speaks to this when talking about weirdly personal cold pitches:
+Holly speaks about this when talking about weirdly personal cold pitches:

 You don't need to go deep diving into the journo's personal life to make a quality individualized pitch.
 There's a fine line between "I did my due diligence to know your niche" and "I know your childhood dog's favorite squeaky toy."